terminal42/contao-inserttags/README.md

 ### Removed "limitLanguages"

-This option has been removed, use the limiting insert tags to certain pages feature instead.
+This option has been removed completely, use the limiting insert tags to certain pages feature instead.

 ### Removed "useCondition"